ksamanta/from_dynamics_to_spectroscopy/README.md

 quantum-classical trajectories using 4-th order Runge-Kutta numerical integration technique at each time-step.

 2. spinbosoninput.h and spinbosoninput.cpp
 ------------------------------------------
 Thsese files constitute the structure SpinBosonInput.
 Basically, the constructor of the structure parses the input file provided to store the constants for the spin-boson problem.

 3. spinboson.h and spinboson.cpp
 --------------------------------
 These constitute the main SpinBoson class.
 This class is initialized by a SpinBosonInput object.
 The methods of this class are capable of doing the following
-  -Initialize random x and p (c and surface are also set).
   -Set specific values of x, p and c (as well as surface).
   -Compute the PESs, gradient of PESs and derivative coupling.
   -Compute the time derivatives, dx/dt, dp/dt and dc/dt.
   -Using the method to compute time derivative, take Runge-Kutta step.

 4. rng.h
 --------
 It constitutes the structure, RNG that creates a pointer for a random number generator as well as seeds the generator.
+It also has two different methods to get a random a number from a standard uniform and gaussian distributions.